tomrittervg/tls13-spec/draft-ietf-tls-tls13.md

   length MUST NOT exceed 2^14.

 fragment
 : The application data.
-This data is transparent and treated as an independent block to be dealt with by the higher-level protocol specified by the type field.
+This data is opaque and treated as an independent block to be dealt with by the higher-level protocol specified by the type field.
 {:br }